Leadership Insight Series

 "Profit is the byproduct, not the purpose."

-These aren't personality types.
-They're patterns you've never questioned.
+These aren't personality types so much as patterns you've never stopped to question.
 The best leaders don't pick one.
 They access whichever one the moment demands.
-Your default reveals your ceiling, not your character.
+Your default marks your ceiling; it says nothing about your character.

 Executives report 87% positive perceptions of psychological safety.
 Their teams report 69%.
 That 18-point gap lives inside your default style.